 However, when they do the female’s practice is to offer herself up to several males one after the other.
 In large feral cat colonies females mate with several males in sequence and the majority of their litters contain the DNA of more than one of the male cats.
 Females sometimes show a preference for male cats outside of their group to avoid inbreeding .

-This background information is important because each male would have observed the female cat being mated by others but he cannot know which of the kittens are his or are not his.
+This background information is important because each male would have observed the female cat being mated by others but he cannot know which of the kittens are his or are not his unless he recognises them by their scent or appearance.
 This is a consequence of how domestic cats breed and mate.
 To put it very crudely and bluntly it’s a kind of orgy.

 In addition, whole male cats do not associate with female cats except for mating.
 Therefore, I conclude that the answer to the question, “Can male cats recognise their own kittens?” is No. But this might only apply in the classic cat colony scenario.
 If there was one male and female breeding inside someone’s home it seems to hard to conclude that the male cat would not recognise his offspring.
 I feel confident that he would.